Accounting Major

 Bachelor of Science Degree in Accounting

 The accounting major provides a structure within which students gain exposure to the primary area of accounting and receive a basic grounding in statistics, economics, computers, and finance.
-The major requires seven accounting courses and seven Common Body of Knowledge courses.
+The major requires eight accounting courses and seven Common Body of Knowledge courses.

 Required Accounting Courses